Is Degree Works the same as my transcript

 Courses in the "Not Counted" block either exceed the number of allowed repeats, exceed the amount of credits eligible for degree credit, or that are considered developmental, and therefore, will not count as hours towards graduation.
 Students can use up to 64 credits from a two-year college towards a degree.

-- How does Degree Works handle the "64-Credit" rule from two-year colleges?
+How does Degree Works hand the "64-Credit" rule from two-year colleges?

 Degree Works is built to not allow more than 64 credits to be counted towards a degree, and operates on a "best-fit" analysis.
 Courses that are beyond the 64 credits will fall into a "Not Counted" block on your degree audit, and will not apply towards the 120 (or more) required for degree.